Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### JavaScript versions

-Just some background on JavaScript versions - you won't need this much for your p5.js apps.
+Just some background on JavaScript versions - you won't need this much for your p5.js sketches.

 JavaScript version naming is very messy.
 There are terms like JavaScript 1.7, ECMAScript 2015, ES 2015, ES6.
 These are all approximately the same !

 JavaScript has moved away from the "JavaScript 1.x" terminology.
 It's now versioned in terms of ECMAScript.
 But this has quirks too.
-The most widespread version, which you can rely on in all browsers, is ECMAScript 2015, or ES 2015, or ES6.
+The most widespread version, which you can rely on in all browsers (at Jan 2019), is ECMAScript 2015, or ES 2015, or ES6.
 This is because the 6th edition of ECMAScript was released in 2015.

 There is no easily accessible internal version number in JavaScript.
-One traditional hack to get a version was to put this in your index.html:
+One traditional hack to get a version which you may see around was to put this in your index.html:

 ```javascript
   <script language="javascript">var js_version="1.0"</script>